 - Having their own crib, bassinet, or toddler bed

-- Room-sharing with the parent for comfort
+- Sharing a room with the parent for comfort

 Why Toddlers Should Sleep Alone

 When not to co-sleep.
-Co-sleeping is not ideal, as it can pose many threats to your baby’s wellbeing.
+Co-sleeping is not ideal, as it can pose many threats to your baby’s well-being.
 Here are some more instances when you should definitely never co-sleep with your baby:

 Encouraging Your Toddler to Sleep Without You